KyleAMcKee/myTripPlanBuilder/README.md

 For the back-end the following routes are available:

--Create trip: `/trip-plan/new`
+- Create trip: `/trip-plan/new`
--Retrieve trip: `/trip-plans/:tripId`
+- Retrieve trip: `/trip-plans/:tripId`
--Update trip: `/trip-plans/:tripId/edit`
+- Update trip: `/trip-plans/:tripId/edit`
--Delete trip: `/trip-plans/:tripId`
+- Delete trip: `/trip-plans/:tripId`
--List all trips: `/trip-plans`
+- List all trips: `/trip-plans`

--Create day: `/trip-plans/:tripId/days`
+- Create day: `/trip-plans/:tripId/days`
--Update day: `/trip-plans/:tripId/days/:dayId`
+- Update day: `/trip-plans/:tripId/days/:dayId`

 The back-end was created using Node and Express while the front-end is made using React.
 The database is PostgreSQL hosted on ElephantSQL.